Sorry, tickets to this experience are no longer available.

 The ESO’s Magnificent Mozart gives the audience a glimpse into the brilliance that was Johannes Chrysostomus Wolfgangus Theophilus Mozart.
 From an intimate piece that Mozart saved for himself and a small circle of music enthusiasts to his Symphony No. 40 with one of the most recognizable opening melodies, this performance will demonstrate true genius.
-In fact, we have a bit of genius of our own – Andrew Grams will lead the orchestra from the concertmaster chair and pianist William Wolfram will join the ESO for this celebration of Mozart.
+Join guest conductor Edwin Outwater, pianist William Wolfram, and the ESO for this celebration of Mozart.

 DATES, TIMES & LOCATIONS

 Prairie Center for the Arts – Schaumburg, IL

 Hemmens Cultural Center – Elgin, IL

 Respighi Ancient Airs & Dances, Suite No. 1